michaelboth/EventAnalyzer/README.md

   .append_subsequent_saves = false
 };
 ```
-All the components needed for creating the event session are now defined.
-Now, create the event recording session:
+All the components needed for creating the event recording session are now defined, so let's create it:
 ```C
 void *session = ukCreate(&attrs, getEventTime, &flush_info, prepareFileFlush, fileFlush, finishFileFlush);
 ```
 Now that the event session is created, you can start using the events throughout your application.
-To record a section of source code, just record the start and stop events.
+To record a interesting section of source code, just record the start and stop events.
 This can be done around a single line of source code, or around a large block of source code:
 ```C
 // Quick sort
 ukRecordEvent(session, QUICK_SORT_START_ID, 0.0, __FILE__, __FUNCTION__, __LINE__);